Overcoming Social Anxiety: How To Use Questions To Start A Conversation

 While they are talking, it's important that you listen closely for clues about potential follow-up questions.

 Sometimes social anxiety can be crippling - and even though you try to make connections with other people, you still find yourself struggling with loneliness because your intense fear of social situations impacts your ability to make and keep friends.
 The good news is that you can overcome these anxieties, and a counselor can help.

-Whether you experience butterflies in your stomach before you attend a party or can't even bring yourself to leave the house, Betterhelp.com has licensed therapists standing by and ready to help.
-Better yet, they even offer their services online so you don't have to interact face-to-face with a new person right away if you don't want to.
+Whether you experience butterflies in your stomach before you attend a party or can't even bring yourself to leave the house, Betterhelp.com has licensed therapists ready to help.
+Better yet, they even offer their services online, so you don't have to interact face-to-face with a new person right away if you don't want to.
 Get your life back - counseling can help you do just that!

 Next ArticleWhen You Need Some Questions To Ask Someone You Just Met

 Learn MoreWhat Is Online Therapy?
 About Online Counseling